FedeDP/libmodule/docs/src/modules.rst

   Start looping on events from modules.
 Note that as soon as modules_loop is called, a message with type == SYSTEM will be broadcasted to all modules.

-.. c:macro:: modules_quit(void)
+.. c:macro:: modules_quit(quit_code)

-  Leave libmodule's events loop
+  Leave libmodule's events loop.

+  :param quit_code: exit code that should be returned by modules_loop.
+  :type quit_code: :c:type:`const uint8_t`

 Modules multi-context API
 -------------------------